RaspberryPiFoundation/scratch-curriculum/en-GB/clone-wars/index.md

 notes: "Clone Wars - notes.md"
 ---

-## Community Contributed Project { .challenge .pdf-hidden }
-This project was created with Erik.
-If you'd like to contribute a project of your own, then [get in touch with us on Github](https://github.com/CodeClub).

 # Introduction { .intro }

 In this project you'll learn how to create a game in which you have to save the Earth from space monsters.